 Do I still need travel insurance with an EHIC card?

 A European Health Insurance Card covers you for emergency medical care in the local health service of the EU country you’re visiting (not private hospitals), but it’s not a replacement for travel insurance.
 For UK travellers, EHIC cards issued before the end of 2020 will be valid until their expiry date (on the front of your card), entitling you to reduced cost or Free State healthcare within the EU countries that you visit.
+From 2021, the EHIC will be replaced by the GHIC (Global Health Insurance Card).
 Visit gov.uk for the most up-to-date information on the EHIC.

-The EHIC only covers you for certain essential medical treatment, but bills can become very expensive for certain procedures or extra help such as air ambulances.
-Travel insurance (Europe) provides more comprehensive medical cover for travelling in Europe, as well as covering things like your belongings and travel disruption, depending on your policy.*
+An EHIC or GHIC only covers you for certain essential medical treatment, but bills can become very expensive for certain procedures or extra help such as air ambulances.
+Travel insurance (Europe) provides more comprehensive medical cover for travelling in Europe, as well as covering things like your belongings and travel disruption, depending on your policy.

 Which European countries are covered by travel insurance?